vtex-apps/checkout-ui-custom/docs/README.md

 </header>
 ```

-If you want to insert other contents, make sure of include the class `.v-custom-mhide` to hide it on mobile resolutions.
+If you want to insert other contents, make sure to include the class `.v-custom-mhide` to hide it on mobile resolutions.
 For example:

 ```html
 <header class="main-header"> ... </header>